 What Can Be Done to Get the Best Experts?

 You pay a lot of money to experts in hopes they can be beneficial to your case by persuading jurors with their expert opinions and descriptions of complex topics.
 However, their expert opinion and testimony are only as strong as a jury’s perception of them.
 As stated earlier, the information is only as credible as its source.
-You can spend hours evaluating specific types of experts or pay a company to get one for you, but in the end, neither you nor the company you hire knows how that expert will be viewed by jurors.
+You can spend hours evaluating specific types of experts or pay a company to get one for you, but in the end, neither you nor the company you hire knows how jurors will view that expert.

-We at Jury Analyst are able to take short highlighted clips of both your witnesses and those of the defense and test them with real potential jurors from your area.
+We at Jury Analyst can take short highlighted clips of both your witnesses and those of the defense and test them with real potential jurors from your area.
 We are able to evaluate jurors’ perceptions of their credentials, how they portrayed themselves in the video, and the overall effectiveness of their testimony.
-You will be able to gain an in-depth look at your expert from the eyes of the juror, which can be game-changing for your case.
+You will be able to gain an in-depth look at your expert from the eyes of the juror, which can be game-changing for the jury selection and outcomes of your case.
 With the information we provide, you can find the weak points in your expert’s testimony, whether it be their confidence, fidgeting, overuse of jargon, or any other problem.
 This information can also be useful for the defense’s witness.
 You can find their weak points and discover how real potential jurors view them compared to your expert.
 If you are going to spend thousands of dollars on an expert, you should not be simply looking at their resumes or trusting their hiring company.
-You should be taking an in-depth look at what really matters, how jurors view that individual, and whether or not they will be able to effectively benefit your case with their testimony.
+You should be taking an in-depth look at what really matters, how jurors view that individual, and whether or not they will be able to benefit your case with their testimony effectively.